-See Chapter 43, pp. 465-66, on third-party certification.
+See Chapter 39 on third-party certification.

 Congress Should Address the Question, What Is an Acceptable Level of Risk?

 Congress should decide on the level of risk (or the range of levels) that is acceptable.
 It should immediately throw out the one-in-a-million risk number that the EPA has adopted as the dividing line between acceptable and unacceptable cancer risks and tell the EPA not to rely on it anymore.